 MW: That sounds like you were among the minority, being a female in those environments.

-SF: Yes, especially in Bremen, because the only other females working there was the secretary and two women in the accounting department.
+SF: Yes, especially in Bremen, because the only other females working there were the secretary and two women in the accounting department.

 MW: Interesting.
 When you got to CTA, were there any challenges that you faced?